3v1n0/nux/tests/Readme.txt

 xtest-keynav-direction
   Test key navigation.
 Especially test the direction a key nav is coming from when the view is getting the focus.

+xtest-text-entry
+  Simulate various operations on the text entry